ARM-software/astc-encoder/Docs/BranchNotes.md

 iterative refinement at each stage until the target quality is either hit or we run out of codec options to try.
-This approach is easier to understand, but the resulting code is control plane heavy and includes a lot of overhead which cannot be amoritzed over multiple blocks.
+This approach is easier to understand, but the resulting code is control plane heavy and includes a lot of overhead which cannot be amortized over multiple blocks.
 As a first step for SIMD vectorization the data path must be reviewed to make sure that it can be vectorized efficiently.